chkmp/nf_attention/README.md

 Script repository for "Attention training with real-time fMRI neurofeedback: an optimised protocol" paper.

-Collaborators: Will Strawson, Chris Racey
+Collaborators: Will Strawson, Chris Racey, Michael Luehrs, Andreas Bressler

 - **fmriprep.sh**
   Script to preprocess fMRI data using fmriprep in a singularity container.